skrey/yellow-extensions/features/command/README.md

 You can run commands from within the installation folder.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php` followed by more arguments.
 To show available commands just don't enter any arguments.

-This extension uses the [cURL library](https://github.com/curl/curl) by Daniel Stenberg to check links.

 ## How to build a static website

 Create a static website at the command line.
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php build`, you can optionally add a folder and a location.
 This will build a static website in the `public` folder.
 Upload the static website to your web server and build a new one when needed.
 The [system settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) of a static website are defined in file `system/settings/system.ini`.